 Higher quality fireplaces offer control features like built in thermostats that allow you to control the output based on the temperature of the room.
 Some fireplaces also offer lighting features that light the interior of the fireplace when the flames are turned down so that the fireplace can be enjoyed when it is not producing heat.

 Many people think that they need to have a fan to ensure that the heat will be spread throughout the room.
 A fan can help heat a room faster but not by spreading the heat around the room.
 A fan helps move the heated air out of the fireplace chamber faster.
 Sometimes this is advantageous when you are heating a basement or a very cold area and you want to enjoy the fireplace for a short period of time.
 Most often the fan is not necessary on a main floor because the space will heat up within minutes.
-Some people object to the sound of a fan which can also change the experience of using the fireplace.

 When you burn the fireplace you should turn down the thermostat of your furnace but keep the furnace fan running so the heat from the fireplace moves throughout the house.